CoinifySoftware/node-rabbitmq/README.md

 Setting this to `true` will cause the event to be consumed by _each_ event consumer.
 * `consumer`: Consumer-specific options.
 Must be an object with the following properties:
   * `prefetch`: Prefetch value for this consumer.
 See _Prefetch_ section for more information.
+* `usePublisherConfirm`: Use publisher confirms as default for publishing messages.
+Defaults to `true`.
 * `service`: Service-specific options.
 Must be an object with the following properties:
   * `name`: Overrides the `options.service.name` set in the `CoinifyRabbit` constructor.
     Prefixes the consumed task name with `name` and a dot (`.`).